devcongress/elections-api/README.md

 ## Project Setup

-1. Clone this repository on your computer with the following command: `https://github.com/devcongress/elections-api.git`
+1. Clone this repository on your computer with the following command: `git clone https://github.com/devcongress/elections-api.git`
 2. Run `bundle install` to grab all the dependencies of the project
 3. Setup your environment variables using the intructions [here](http://railsapps.github.io/rails-environment-variables.html).
 Essentially you need to have variable values for `ELECTIONS_DB`, `ELECTIONS_DB_TEST`, `ELECTIONS_DB_USERNAME`, `ELECTIONS_DB_PASSWORD`
 4. Run `rails db:create` to create your database